Efforts to impeach Andrew Johnson: Early efforts to impeach

 Appearing at an October 17, 1866 event in Chicago where Butler delivered such a speech was Senator Lyman Trumbull.
 In his own speech, following Butler's, Trumbull engaged with crowds in a call and response that indicated support for impeachment.
 Despite this, Trumbull would vote to acquit Johnson in the 1868 impeachment trial.

 Another Radical Republican congressman pushing for impeachment was George S. Boutwell, who announced at an October 1866 meeting in Boston that he would push in Congress for the opening of an impeachment inquiry.
 Among the other Radical Republicans that was an early prominent supporter of impeachment was Congress Zachariah Chandler.
 By October, impeachment was popular with many Radical Republicans, so much so that the Richmond Examiner wrote of a, "strong probability that the President of the United States will be impeached this winter".
-The Richmond Times argued that "there is not the shadow of a pretext for impeaching the president", but still found impeachment likely, speculating that the Radicals would perhaps attempt to suspend Johnson from office pending trial on articles of impeachment and indefinitely protract the trial while president pro tempore of the United States Senate would fill the duties of the president.
+The Richmond Times argued that "there is not the shadow of a pretext for impeaching the president", but still found impeachment likely, speculating that the Radicals would perhaps attempt to suspend Johnson from office pending trial on articles of impeachment and indefinitely protract the trial while the president pro tempore of the United States Senate would fill the duties of the president.